vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Stefano Marchesin](http://www.dei.unipd.it/~marches1/) on "Annotated Data Doesn't Grow on Trees, but Nanopublications Do: Exploiting Nanopublications to Train Relation Extraction Models for Gene-Disease Associations"
+- [Stefano Marchesin](http://www.dei.unipd.it/~marches1/) on "Annotated Data Doesn't Grow on Trees, but Nanopublications Do: Exploiting Nanopublications to Train Relation Extraction Models for Gene-Disease Associations" (Demo and Presentation)
-- [Barbara Magagna](https://partnersinfair.com/who-we-are/) on "The Value of Nanopubs for Representing FAIR Enabling Resources"
+- [Barbara Magagna](https://partnersinfair.com/who-we-are/) on "The Value of Nanopubs for Representing FAIR Enabling Resources" (Demo and Presentation)

 ## Nano Session #3